fminiati/apecode/README.md

     enum class LineShape : char { delta = 0,  gaussian = 1, lorentzian = 2, pseudovoigt = 3 };

 Here Gaussian and Lorentzian shapes have their usual meaning while a pseudo-Voigt shape is a linear combination thereof.
-In all these cases the line's full-width-at-half-maximum is be set by a thermal broadening mechansmism (see below) and the line shape is not applied to the pseudo continuum emission.
+In all these cases the line's full-width-at-half-maximum is set by a thermal broadening mechansmism (see below) and no line shape broadening mechanism is applied to the pseudo continuum emission.

 If any of this proves too restrictive a second API allows the user to model the spectral emission lines according to any shape and line broadening mechanism (which determines the